 Below Details of Places to See Around Igatpuri Nashik Area

-Day 2 of our trip bought huge smog and heavy rains at Igatpuri hills and our plan to visit Bhavli waterfall was unsure.
-So we decided to head to Nashik which is about 50 km from this place to explore the famous ‘Vineyards’ and the famous ‘Trimbakeshwar Shiva Temple’.
+Day 2 of our trip brought huge smog and heavy rains at Igatpuri Hills, and our plan to visit Bhavli waterfall was unsure.
+So we decided to head to Nashik, which is about 50 km from this place, to explore the famous vineyards and the famous ‘Trimbakeshwar Shiva Temple’.

-- Sula Vineyard Nashik: We routed our map to Nashik for a great wine experience and reached ‘Sula Vineyard’, One should not ignore Soma Vineyard.
-If that heavy rain was not around we would have not explored Nashik and were back in Mumbai without experiencing the famous Wine factories.
-Many know Nashik is famous for its grape yards and nothing best than these Vineyard experiences at just 55 Km from Igatpuri that takes hardly an hour or so.
+- Sula Vineyard Nashik: We routed our map to Nashik for a great wine experience and reached ‘Sula Vineyard.
+One should not ignore Soma Vineyard.
+If that heavy rain was not around, we would not have explored Nashik and would have been back in Mumbai without experiencing the famous Wine factories.
+Many know Nashik is famous for its grape yards, and nothing is better than these Vineyard experiences at just 55 Km from Igatpuri, which take hardly an hour or so.

-At Vineyard, one can taste wines and take 15 minutes tour that shows the wine-making process.
+At the vineyard, one can taste wines and take a 15-minute tour that shows the wine-making process.
 A special cafe for wine lovers on level one to enjoy beautiful green mountains and the vineyard right in front while sipping your favorite flavor of red or white wine.
-Some 30 to 50 varieties (Both White & Red) are available.
+Some 30 to 50 varieties (Both White and Red) are available.

-It was worth the time spent during the Igatpuri monsoon trip as the rain was moderate here.
-Cover charges at the main entry gate of the vineyard are Rs.100 per person (Adults only) and can be redeemed by purchasing your favorite wine, No cash refund.
-The minimum cost per pint of water is about Rs.470.
+It was worth the time spent during the Igatpuri monsoon trip, as the rain was moderate here.
+Cover charges at the main entry gate of the vineyard are Rs.
+100 per person (Adults only) and can be redeemed by purchasing your favorite wine.
+There is no cash refund.
+The minimum cost per pint of water is about Rs.
+470.

-- Shri Trimbakeshwar Shiva Jyotirlinga Temple, Nashik: Another 22 Km inside Nashik is this oldest and most famous Shiva Temple, We went for some divine blessings.
-Few important things to note if you are visiting Trimbakeshwar for the first time.
+- Shri Trimbakeshwar Shiva Jyotirlinga Temple, Nashik/em>: Another 22 Km inside Nashik is this oldest and most famous Shiva Temple.
+We went for some divine blessings.
+There are a few important things to note if you are visiting Trimbakeshwar for the first time.

-Your car will be stopped at the entry gate charging Rs.30 as some kind of local tax and car parking.
-Then another person will approach you at the entry main gate of the village asking you to pay Rs.150 to let you park your car near the temple area, else need to walk about 500 to 600 meters to reach the temple.
+Your car will be stopped at the entry gate, charging Rs.
+30 as some kind of local tax and car parking.
+Then another person will approach you at the main entrance gate of the village, asking you to pay Rs.
+150 to let you park your car near the temple area; otherwise, you will need to walk about 500 to 600 meters to reach the temple.

 We ignored them and went ahead (They directed us to take another route and not the main gate).
-We thought it might be the way barricades etc were in place.
-As soon we went, there was another barricade gate with a person asking the same, Rs.150 which was definitely offending as we understood the motive of earning from the first-timer.
-We were helpless, Raining, with 2 kids and a pregnant lady alone, frustrated we decided to give Rs.150 to reach the temple as it was raining too.
+We thought it might be the way barricades, etc., were in place.
+As soon as we went, there was another barricade gate with a person asking for the same amount, Rs.
+150, which was definitely offending as we understood the motive of earning from the first-timer.
+We were helpless, it was raining, and we had 2 kids and a pregnant lady alone.
+Frustrated, we decided to give Rs.
+150 to reach the temple as it was raining too.

-Earning method 2: Direct entry inside the temple for those willing to spend Rs.200 per person, Shiva Shiva Shiva.
-I thought it will be helpful for you if planning to visit Nashik as we planned from Igatpuri.
-Hope that helps you decide.
+Earning method 2: Direct entry inside the temple for those willing to spend Rs.
+200 per person, Shiva Shiva Shiva.
+I thought it would be helpful for you if you were planning to visit Nashik as we planned from Igatpuri.
+I hope that helps you decide.

 Igatpuri Trimbak Ghoti Road Journey